openlookeng/hetu-core/hetu-docs/en/preagg/statements.md

       partitioned_by = ARRAY['orderdate']
     )

-Create a new Cube `orders_cube` with some source data filter
+Create a new Cube `orders_cube` with some source data filter:

     CREATE CUBE orders_cube ON orders WITH ( AGGREGATIONS = ( SUM(totalprice), COUNT DISTINCT(orderid) ),